aupsychology/aupsychology.github.io/stats2workbook/07-IA5_regression_multipleregression.md

 The variables are as follows:

-ID: person ID
+* ID: person ID
-WAGE: wage (dollars per hour)
+* WAGE: wage (dollars per hour)
-OCCUPATION: occupation(1=Management,   2=Sales, 3=Clerical , 4=Service, 5=Professional, 6=Other)
+* OCCUPATION: occupation(1=Management,   2=Sales, 3=Clerical , 4=Service, 5=Professional, 6=Other)
-SECTOR: sector of employment(0= other, 1=Manufacturing, 2=Construction)
+* SECTOR: sector of employment(0= other, 1=Manufacturing, 2=Construction)
-UNION: Union membership (1=yes, 0=no)
+* UNION: Union membership (1=yes, 0=no)
-EDUCATION: Years of education (12 = high school diploma, 16= completed college, etc.)
+* EDUCATION: Years of education (12 = high school diploma, 16= completed college, etc.)
-EXPERIENCE: Years of work experience
+* EXPERIENCE: Years of work experience
-AGE: Age in years
+* AGE: Age in years
-SEX: Sex (0 – male, 1 – female)
+* SEX: Sex (0 – male, 1 – female)
-MARR: Married (0 – no, 1 – yes)
+* MARR: Married (0 – no, 1 – yes)
-RACE: Race (0 – other, 1 – white, 2 – Hispanic)
+* RACE: Race (0 – other, 1 – white, 2 – Hispanic)
-SOUTH:Southern region (1 – yes, 0 – no)
+* SOUTH:Southern region (1 – yes, 0 – no)

-The dataset is saved as the file "IA5WageData.csv".
+The dataset is saved as the file "IA5WageData.csv" and is available on Canvas.
 Download this file into a folder on your computer named "IA5" and then open up a new R Script.
 This will contain the commands you enter in while you analyze these data.
 Save this script in the same folder as your csv file and then change your working directory to this folder by going to Session -> Set Working Directory.
 When you are done with this assignment, you need to send me this script as part of the assignment.

 **Step 1**: Load this file into your R workspace as the data frame "income".
 The first line of your script should look like this: